MauricioCafiero/CafChem/README.md

 ## CafChemFragGrow
 - Explore a binding site with chemical fragments.
 - Various viewing options to probe the nature of the binding site.
+## CafChemMLPPyTorch
+- Featurize a dataset and
+- Train an MLP using Pytorch.
+- Evaluate, predict with, save and load models.